Police no longer want to talk to Tineesha Howard, aka Yenesis Alfonso

 The Maserati continued into the intersection with Flamingo Road and collided with a taxi, which caught fire, killing cab driver Michael Boldon, CNN affiliate KVVU said.

 A passenger in the taxi – identified by the Clark County coroner’s office as Sandra Sutton-Wasmund, 48, of Maple Valley, Washington – also died.
-Her death and the deaths of Boldon and Cherry have been ruled homicides, according to the coroner’s office.
+All the deaths have been ruled homicides, according to the coroner’s office.

 The fire closed a block and a half of the Strip near some of its biggest draws: Caesars Palace, the Bellagio, Bally’s and the Flamingo.
 Police collected surveillance video from the casinos.